joseblock/LNBitcoinGuide/README.md

 ## Change source

 Go to `/menu.py` and modify the following variables:
-  - billetera
+  - wallet
-  - cafeteria
+  - coffee_shop
-  - panaderia
+  - providor

 Each one of this variables will contain this fields:
   - `"pubkey": '020fe45e80bf106640697d8ae6c7c548f4daebd2281c8e126c81b9f1a95eeb1f98',`